jcorrean/Critical_Centrality/content/post/second-brain/index.md

 ---
-title: 🧠 Sharpen your thinking with a second brain
-summary: Create a personal knowledge base and share your knowledge with your peers.
-date: 2023-10-26
 authors:
 - admin
+date: "2023-10-26"
+image:
+  caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
+summary: Create a personal knowledge base and share your knowledge with your peers.
 tags:
 - Second Brain
 - Markdown
-image:
-  caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
+title: "\U0001F9E0 Sharpen your thinking with a second brain"
 ---

 Create a personal knowledge base and share your knowledge with your peers.